Click here to jump straight to the reviews!

 These wheels have locks that you can quickly engage or disengage with you feet that lock both the rolling and the angular movement so you get no shifting until you want it.
 In addition, you'll notice the big knob on the back of the boom which is actually a 5.75 pound counterweight.
 Believe it or not, once you put a heavy 3 or 4 pound condenser mic and extend it, you're looking at a serious movement of the center of gravity.
 This counterweight brings you back to the middle.

 This is important since the stand height can reach up to just under 83 inches and the boom can reach out to 61 inches.
 This one has been hailed as one of the most adjustable studio booms ever.
 That would be a huge negative without the superior stability the base and counterweight offers.
 Thanks to that, it's a huge bonus.
+It's the perfect investment for studios that want the best for their clients but don't want to needlessly break the bank.

 When the time comes to buy a stand for your mic, you’ll need to pick up more than just the stand itself.
 There are a few accessories you’ll also want to pick up to make sure you’re maximizing their effectiveness.
 Below we've included our favorites of each type.
 Some of the accessories you should look into include: